markqvist/Reticulum/docs/source/interfaces.rst

 ==============

-The Auto Interface enables communication with other discoverable Reticulum nodes over UDP.
+The Auto Interface enables communication with other discoverable Reticulum nodes over autoconfigured IPv6 and UDP.
 It does not need any functional IP infrastructure like routers or DHCP servers, but will require at least some sort of switching medium between peers (a wired switch, a hub, a WiFi access point or similar), and that link-local IPv6 is enabled in your operating system, which should be enabled by default in almost all OSes.

 .. code::